vidstack/player/apps/site/app/docs/[lib]/player/[2]core-concepts/[7]fullscreen/page.md

 # {% $frontmatter.title %}

-In this section, we'll look at how to manage fullscreen.
+In this section, we'll look at how to request and track fullscreen changes.

 ## Requests

 You can request to enter or exit fullscreen on the `<vds-media>` element like so:

-{% code_snippet name="request" /%}
+{% code_snippet name="request" highlight="html:5,15|react:10,20" /%}

 ### Target

 By default, calling the `enterFullscreen()` method will first attempt to use the [Fullscreen API](https://developer.mozilla.org/en-US/docs/Web/API/Fullscreen_API) so the custom media UI is displayed, otherwise it'll fallback to the current media provider.
-When loading media with

 You can specify that you only want to display the provider in fullscreen and not the entire media by specifying the fullscreen target like so: